vincentramirez/sc_cluster_simple/README.md

 - *BE CAREFULL with your secrets!!!
 The kubeconfig, .tfvars, and terraform.tfstate file should not be commited to VCS

 ### Known issues
+- At this time the Spectro Cloud Terraform provider does not support the Apple Silicone M1 arm64 platform.
 - At this time I have expeirenced an issue using `terraform destroy` to delete a cluster.
 This appears related to the fact that my cluster does not have a backup policy defined.
 I have communicated this behavior to the Spectro Cloud team.

 ### Clean up